 Let’s be completely honest, Terraria does a lot of things really well, but Minecraft has one of the best soundtracks of all time.
 If you’re searching for a relaxing soundtrack to play Terraria to, look no further.
 Check out the Minecraft Music Add-On mod to replace Terraria’s music with tracks from Minecraft, Minecraft Story Mode, and Minecraft Dungeons.

-These are the best mods in Terraria, but if something doesn’t catch your eye, maybe it’s time to venture into a new crafting game?
+These are the best mods in Terraria, but if something doesn’t catch your eye, maybe it’s time to venture into one of the best survival games on our list?
 Or as well as the best free PC games, check out other free games like Minecraft to see if anything tickles your fancy.